Mexican Revolution: Opposition to Díaz

 Organized labor conducted strikes for better wages and just treatment.
 Demands for better labor conditions were central to the Liberal Party program, drawn up in 1905.
 Mexican copper miners in the northern state of Sonora took action in the 1906 Cananea strike.
 Starting June 1, 1906, 5,400 miners began organizing labor strikes.
 Among other grievances, they were paid less than U.S. nationals working in the mines.
 In the state of Veracruz, textile workers rioted in January 1907 at the huge Río Blanco factory, the world's largest, protesting against unfair labor practices.
 They were paid in credit that could be used only at the company store, binding them to the company.

 These strikes were ruthlessly suppressed, with factory owners receiving support from government forces.
 In the Cananea strike, mine owner William Cornell Greene received support from Díaz's rurales in Sonora as well as Arizona Rangers called in from across the U.S. border.
-This Arizona Rangers were ordered to use violence to combat labor unrest.
+Arizona Rangers were ordered to use violence to combat labor unrest.
 In the state of Veracruz, the Mexican army gunned down Rio Blanco textile workers and put the bodies on train cars that transported them to Veracruz, "where the bodies were dumped in the harbor as food for sharks".

 Since the press was censored in Mexico under Díaz, little was published that was critical of the regime.
 Newspapers barely reported on the Rio Blanco textile strike, the Cananea strike or harsh labor practices on plantations in Oaxaca and Yucatán.
 Leftist Mexican opponents of the Díaz regime, such as Ricardo Flores Magón and Práxedis Guerrero, went into exile in the relative safety of the United States, but cooperation between the U.S. government and Díaz's agents resulted in the arrest of some radicals.